Harry Sidebottom

 Harry Sidebottom is a British author and historian, best known for his two series of historical novels the Warrior of Rome, and Throne of the Caesars.
 He is Quondam Fellow and Tutor in Ancient History at St. Benet's Hall, Oxford, and lecturer at Lincoln College.

 Early life

 Sidebottom was born in Cambridge and brought up in Newmarket, Suffolk, where his father worked as a racehorse trainer.
-He attended Fairstead House School, Newmarket, and The King's School, Ely.
+He attended Fairstead House School, Newmarket, and King's Ely.

 Sidebottom read Ancient History for his first degree, at Lancaster University (1977–1980).
 He was awarded an MPhil in 1982 from the University of Manchester and later a DPhil from the University of Oxford.
 He studied at Corpus Christi College, where he is a member of the senior common room.
+He has written for The Times, Times Literary Supplement, Financial Times, The Telegraph, The Literary Review, El Pais, and The Irish Times, and contributed to several scholarly journals, including Classical Quarterly, Journal of Roman Studies, Classical Review, L`Antiquite Classique, and Historia: Zeitschrift fuer Alte Geschichte.
 He has appeared as a presenter on the History Channel's Ancient Discoveries.

 Books

 Warrior of Rome

 From the beginning Sidebottom intended the Warrior of Rome to be a series structured in trilogies.
 The first three volumes take place in the Middle East and subsequent arcs are set around the Black Sea, the Baltic, Sicily, North Africa, and Italy.
 Sidebottom stated he drew inspiration for the series from historical writer Tacitus and commented that he had based several of the series' elements on real people and events from history.
 The series has sold well, with Fire in the East selling over 100,000 copies and spending five weeks in the UK top 10 upon its release.
 Worldwide the series has sold over half a million copies.

 The Last Hour is a thriller set in the City of Rome.
 It was shortlisted for the Historical Writers Association Gold Crown for the outstanding historical novel of 2018.

 The Burning Road, a new novel featuring Ballista, was published on 30 September 2021.
 The series centres on the Anglo-Roman soldier Marcus Clodius Ballista (a fictionalized version of Balista, a.k.a.
 Callistus, one of the Thirty Tyrants) as he must live through and survive the machinations of the Roman Empire and several of the crises of the second half of the third century AD.